Water for Fitness and Fat Burning

 Mid-day fatigue can also be caused by mild dehydration.

 The effects of dehydration are very subtle – they sneak up on you.
 By the time you do notice them, you are already dehydrated.
 Usually we don’t even associate these effects with a lack of water.
 Instead, we just think perhaps we didn’t get enough sleep or are over-worked.
 As you can see, dehydration is an aspect of nutrition that is easily overlooked.
-Without adequate water, nothing in your body could function properly.
+Without adequate water for fitness, nothing in your body could function properly.
 Water is the most abundant nutrient in your body.
-Consider:

-- Your muscles are about 70% water.
+- Your muscles are about 70 percent water.

 - Your bones are 20 percent water.